Marketing research one size does not fit all

 So, we don’t do email market studies.
 They are dirt cheap and as valuable as dirt.

 An Expert Panel Study (sometimes simply called a Panel Study) is a different marketing research tool.
-But they rely on their value based upon the representation of the panel that has been recruited.
+But they rely on their value based on the representation of the panel that has been recruited.

-Research Companies like Resultant Research partner with these professional recruiters who compile the panel itself.
+Research Companies like Resultant Research (our in-house research company) partner with these professional recruiters who compile the panel.

 It works something like this.
 Possible respondents are called and asked if, for a fee, they would be willing to participate in marketing research studies.
 A fee is negotiated, and all their demographics are recorded and entered into a database.